Heart Health Test

 We advise that samples are collected when waking up in a fasted state and returned immediately using the labels provided.
 Each of our test kits includes a prepaid delivery label to return your samples to the lab.
 Please do not collect or return samples on a Friday, Saturday or Sunday.

-Every kit includes lancets, DBS Card(Dried Blood Spots) Card, a pre-paid UPS returns label and step-by-step instructions, which walk you through how to accurately take our tests.
+Every kit includes lancets, DBS Card(Dried Blood Spots) Card, a pre-paid USPS returns label and step-by-step instructions, which walk you through how to accurately take our tests.

 When you come to take your test, you’ll need to register your kit first.
 Once you begin registration, you'll be given on-screen instructions to guide you through the process of taking your test.

-Once you’ve registered the test and collected your blood sample, you can return your test(s) to our lab via UPS, using the enclosed prepaid address label.
+Once you’ve registered the test and collected your blood sample, you can return your test(s) to our lab via USPS, using the enclosed prepaid address label.